Birmingham city leaders work to put brakes on exhibition driving - NewsBreak

 He said right now Birmingham Police cannot use video on social media to make an arrest.

-Mayor Randall Woodfin sent us a statement Sunday saying exhibition driving is out of control and will not be tolerated.
+Mayor Randall Woodfin released a statement Sunday saying exhibition driving is out of control and will not be tolerated.

 Lili Trujillo Puckett lost her daughter in 2014 to the crime and is now a national advocate for safe and responsible mentoring diversion.
-She launched the nonprofit “ Street Racing Kills .”
+She launched a nonprofit called “ Street Racing Kills .”

 Trujillo Puckett said she has seen this work across the country.